A bill that has passed third reading in the House of Assembly and has received Royal Assent.

 Chairman of Committees and Deputy Speaker

 The Chairman of Committees and Deputy Speaker is elected at the beginning of a new general assembly from among the Members of the Legislative Assembly.
 The Chair of Committees presides over Committees of the Whole House and may, at the request of the Speaker, preside over the House of Assembly.
-There can be more than one member elected to this position and sometimes, the House elects a Chairman of Committees and Deputy Speaker from each recognized party.
+There can be more than one member elected to this position.

 Chief Clerk of the House